stommen/stommen.github.io/_career/gkn.md

 - Another Python program to simplify stress calculations by executing these through Python instead of the regular calculator program, which is a lot slower.
 The program also related each unit load case contribution to the total stress at a certain node, making analyzation of the total load easier.

-As a side task, I mapped the patent portfolio of MTU (one of GKN's greatest competitiors) together with the Intellectual Property team.
+As a side task, I mapped the patent portfolio of MTU (one of GKN's greatest competitors) together with the Intellectual Property team.

+***For reference, see the attached PDF at the top of this page.***